CarletonArchives/DROID-Batch-Processor/README.md

 - A .droid file containing DROID's analysis in each bag.
 - A .csv file containing DROID's analysis in each bag.
 - A .pdf file containing DROID's analysis in each bag.
-- If it does not already exist, a file named froid_settings.txt in the folder containing DroidRunner.py, that contains the path to your DROID program files
+- If it does not already exist, a file named froid_settings.txt in the folder containing DroidRunner.py, that contains the path to your DROID program files.